condition-guides

 Uterine fibroids can cause heavy bleeding, clots, and cycle length changes.
 Learn what to track for better treatment decisions.

 What Fibroids Do to Your Cycle Uterine fibroids are common.
-Research suggests they affect a significant proportion of people with uteruses by age 50, with higher prevalence in Black women.
-Most fibroids cause no symptoms at all.
-But when they do affect your cycle, the changes can be dramatic and disruptive.
-The impact depends primarily on where the fibroid sits.
-Submucosal fibroids, which grow into the uterine cavity, are the most likely to cause heavy bleeding.
-Intramural fibroids (within the muscular wall) can cause bleeding when they are large enough to distort the cavity.
+Research suggests they affect a significant proportion of people with a uterus by age 50, with higher prevalence in Black women.
+Most fibroids cause no symptoms.
+But when they do affect your cycle, the changes can be significant and disruptive.
+The impact depends mainly on where the fibroid sits.
+Submucosal fibroids (which grow into the uterine cavity) are most likely to cause heavy bleeding.
+Intramural fibroids (within the muscular wall) can cause bleeding when large enough to distort the cavity.
 Subserosal fibroids (on the outer surface) rarely affect bleeding but can cause pressure symptoms.
-Common cycle changes from fibroids include heavier flow, longer bleeding duration, increased clotting, shortened cycle length, and spotting between periods.
-These changes tend to develop gradually, which makes them easy to normalize until they become severe.
+Common cycle changes from fibroids include heavier flow, longer bleeding, more clotting, shorter cycle length, and spotting between periods.
+These changes tend to develop gradually, which makes it easy to normalize them until they become severe.
 This content is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 What to Track Flow volume and duration.
 Track daily product changes and saturation level.
-Note whether your heaviest day has shif
+Note whether your heaviest day has shifted, or whether you now have mult